Thank you for your interest in the EdD program at the University of Colorado Denver School of Education & Human Development.

 Step 3.
 Monitor your email.
 All communication regarding the status of your application, questions we may have, as well as admissions decisions will be sent to the email address you provide to us.

 Step 4.
 Scholarships.
-Now that you’ve applied to your program, please go to the Prospective Student Portal to apply for scholarships!
+Now that you’ve applied to your program, please go to the Scholarship Portal to apply for scholarships!
 You will use the same credentials to log in as you used to apply.

 Please note: The ONLY items that we will accept as hard copies are official transcripts and paper checks.
 All other required materials must be submitted electronically within the online application.